-If a student needs to ride a bus, other than his/her regularly scheduled bus, a note from the parents must be sent to and signed by the principal authorizing the change.
+If a student needs to ride a bus, other than his/her regularly scheduled bus, a note or phone call from the parents is required before 2:00.
+Changes may not be made through email.
+Teachers may not be able to check email during the instructional day.
 Legal guardians are the only people allowed to change a child's transportation.
 We must know if the bus driver knows your child and where the child gets off the bus.
 Young children do not always know when to get off the school bus.
 If you need to call the school about a change in transportation, you must do so before 2:00.